joe7575/pdp13/manuals/manualXL_EN.md

 ### Other Programs

-- `hellow.asm`" Hello world "test program that shows how the parameter transfer works.
+- `hellow.asm` "Hello world" test program that shows how the parameter transfer works.
 The program can be started with several parameters without the `.com` extension.
 These are then output line by line.
 - `time.asm` sample program to show the time of day on four 7-segment displays.
 The 7-segment displays must be connected to port #0 - #3 for this. #0 / #1 for hours, #2 / #3 for minutes.

 More programs to follow ...